5 Common Practices of Usui Reiki

 Hand Positions

-Treatment techniques
+Treatment guidelines

-Techniques to begin and end a reiki session are taught in Reiki Level 1.
+Techniques to begin and end a Reiki session are taught in Reiki Level 1.
 These practices prepare the mind and body to tap into a more calm and balanced headspace to begin a session.
 There are additional methods that can be learned to notice and scan the body for imbalances, blocks, or buildups of energy.

 Reiki Symbols